-- 3. The company may also indicate whether it has voluntarily adopted other codes of conduct or good practice, be they international, sector-related or of some other kind.
-If it has, the code in question and the date on which it was adopted should be identified. - With regard to Section A.2 of this report it should be underscored that: - i) The significant holdings indicated in section A.2 of this Report are in accordance with the information published on the CNMV's website at 31 December 2016 and, in some cases, the information provided by the CNMV Shareholders to the Company.
+- ii) The date of the last change to the Company's capital, namely, 17 November 2017, is the date of execution of the deeds of the previous actions. - With regard to Section A.2 of this report it should be underscored that: - i) The significant holdings indicated in section A.2 of this Report are in accordance with the information published on the CNMV's website at 31 December 2017 and, in some cases, the information provided by the Shareholders and the directors to the Company.

-However since some shareholders have not updated in the CNMV the number of voting rights that they hold after the grouping and exchange of shares or reverse split carried out in May 2015, the Company has calculated the estimate number of the voting rights that correspond to such shareholders (Nicolas Berggruen, Banco Santander, S.A, Fundación Bancaria Caixa D'Estalvis I Pensions de Barcelona/ Caixabank, S.A, HSBC Holdings PLC, GHO Networks, S.A. de CV/ Consorcio Transportista Occher, S.A. de C.V.), dividing by 30 the number of old shares they declared (one new share for 30 old shares).
+However since some shareholders have not updated in the CNMV the number of voting rights that they hold after the grouping and exchange of shares or reverse split carried out in May 2015, the Company has calculated the estimate number of the voting rights that correspond to such shareholders (Nicolas Berggruen, Fundación Bancaria Caixa D'Estalvis I Pensions de Barcelona/ Caixabank, S.A, GHO Networks, S.A. de CV/ Consorcio Transportista Occher, S.A. de C.V.), dividing by 30 the number of old shares they declared to the CNMV (applying an exchange ratio of one one new share for 30 old shares).

 - ii) The indirect holding declared by Rucandio, S.A. to the CNMV (13,729,811 voting rights) is held through the entities identified in section A.2 (Promotora de Publicaciones, S.L., Timón, S.A., Asgard Inversiones, S.A., Rucandio Inversiones SICAV and Otnas Inversiones, S.L), with a total of 6,872,607 voting rights and, in addition, through 6,857,204 voting rights of the Company bound by the Prisa Shareholders' Agreement signed on April 24, 2014 (in which Rucandio indirectly holds a majority of the voting rights), as described in section A.6 of this Report.
-The aforesaid 6,857,204 voting rights bound by the Prisa Shareholders' Agreement include 6,140,576 voting rights held by GHO Networks, S.A. de CV/ Consorcio Transportista Occher, S.A. de C.V. - iii) As of December 31, 2016, Grupo Herradura de Occidente, S.A. de CV (Grupo Herradura) appeared on the CNMV's website as declarant and indirect holder of the shares of Consorcio Transportista Occher S.A. de CV (Occher).
-In August 2016 Grupo Herradura has been split into two separate entities, one of which, GHO Networks, S.A.
-DE CV is now the shareholder of Occher, replacing Grupo Herradura.
+The aforesaid 6,857,204 voting rights bound by the Prisa Shareholders' Agreement include 6,140,576 voting rights held by GHO Networks, S.A. de CV/ Consorcio Transportista Occher, S.A. de C.V. - iii) As of December 31, 2017, Grupo Herradura de Occidente, S.A. de CV (Grupo Herradura) appeared on the CNMV's website as declarant and indirect holder of the shares of Consorcio Transportista Occher S.A. de CV (Occher).
+In August 2016 Grupo Herradura has been split into two separate entities, one of which, GHO Networks, S.A. de CV is now the shareholder of Occher, replacing Grupo Herradura.